Courses of Study

 [SO246] Starting a Business or Nonprofit?
 Lessons from Sociology From Silicon Valley startups to grassroots political campaigns, there are many ways to organize people in order to accomplish collective goals.
 But how do organizations succeed in competitive environments?
 What can managers do to ensure employee cooperation?
 Which business models are most likely to thrive in the new economy?
 We will read cutting-edge scholarship from sociology and organizational studies to understand what organizations are and how they work.
 We will extend insights from a wide variety of case studies to discussing different approaches to solving common problems faced by new and changing organizations.
 Previously listed as SO298B (Spring 2017).
 Four credit hours.
 S.

 [SO247] Universal Health Care: Could It Work Here?
 Why does the United States lack a universal health-care system?
 What would it take to implement such a system here?
 We analyze the historical evolution of the patchwork of institutions and organizations that make up American health care.
 We read recent sociological scholarship that compares the United States to other developed countries in order to understand how different health-care systems function.
 And we apply concepts from these readings to debate whether universal health care is a viable prospect.
-Previously listed as SO297B (Fall 2016).
 Four credit hours.
 S.

 [SO249] Life Sciences and Society What is social about the life sciences?
 We consider what happens when biology, medicine, and social order meet.
 We will look at cases where individuals and groups draw on ideas from biology to justify ill-conceived and dangerous social reform projects, from eugenics to more recent efforts at using genomics as a tool to identify populations at risk for criminal behavior.
 We will also explore the role social forces play in shaping science, from profit motive in the market for pharmaceuticals to political activism around medical conditions like HIV/AIDS.
 Previously listed as SO298D (Spring 2017).
 Four credit hours.
 S.

 SO252f Race, Ethnicity, and Society An examination of the roles of race and ethnicity in organizing complex stratified societies, in structuring systems of durable inequalities, and in organizing and shaping communities and enclaves within stratified societies.
 Using multiple sociological perspectives on race, ethnicity, minority groups, prejudice, discrimination, and institutional racism, special attention is paid to the United States with reference to immigration, slavery, conquest, annexation, colonialism, internal migration, social conflict, social movements, labor, citizenship, transnational adaptation, law, and public policy.
-Prerequisite: Sociology 131 or 231 or American Studies 276 or Anthropology 112.
+Prerequisite: Anthropology 112 or Sociology 131 or sophomore or higher standing.
 Four credit hours.
 U. Gilkes

 SO268s Social Policy and Inequality How does social policy shape inequalities in income, educational attainment, the job market, health, and housing?
 How do we assess the effects of such policies?
 We will consider examples of both small- and large-scale policies that target social inequalities.
 We will evaluate their effects and also consider the social forces that influence policymaking in the United States and other advanced democracies.
 Four credit hours.
 S. Kesler